 For a foreign resident, this is the story of a promise finally being kept.
 Plans for a metro in Bogotá date back to the 1940s, yet Medellín, a smaller city, has run the country’s only metro since 1995.

 The change came fast in 2026.
-According to the city government, the first train moved under its own power on the viaduct in late May, no longer towed but running on electricity.
+According to the city government, the first train moved under its own power on the viaduct in late May.
+It was no longer towed, but running on electricity.

 What the Bogotá metro will actually be

 Line 1 is an elevated railway of about twenty-four kilometres.
-It will carry passengers on a raised track roughly the height of a four-storey building, with sixteen stations running from the city’s south-west up to Calle 72.
+It runs on a raised track roughly the height of a four-storey building, with sixteen stations from the south-west up to Calle 72.

 The trains are modern and Chinese-built.
 Each one is fully automatic and needs no driver, carries up to eighteen hundred passengers, and even recovers part of its braking energy to feed the train ahead.

 The connections are the clever part.
-Ten of the sixteen stations will link directly to TransMilenio, the city’s busy bus network, so a metro journey can flow into the wider system without a long walk.
+Ten of the sixteen stations will link directly to TransMilenio, the city’s busy bus network, so a metro trip flows into the wider system without a long walk.

 The scale is already visible.
-By late April the project was about seventy-eight percent complete, the viaduct stretched past thirteen kilometres, and more than fifteen thousand people were working on it each day.
+By late April the project was about seventy-eight percent complete, the viaduct stretched past thirteen kilometres, and more than fifteen thousand people worked on it each day.

 Why the Bogotá metro matters for residents

 The prize is time.
-The city says the line will cut a journey that can take two hours by road down to about twenty-seven minutes, in one of the most congested capitals in the region.
+The city says the line will cut a journey that can take two hours by road to about twenty-seven minutes, in one of the region’s most congested capitals.

 There is a longer game, too.
-Builders have proposed extending Line 1 north to Calle 100, adding three stations and linking to a planned regional train, while a separate, fully underground Line 2 heads toward the north-west.
+Builders have proposed extending Line 1 north to Calle 100, adding three stations and linking to a planned regional train.
+A separate, fully underground Line 2 heads toward the north-west.

 For newcomers, the practical read is patience with a payoff.
-The trains you see testing now will not carry passengers until 2028, but the network they belong to will reshape where it makes sense to live and work.
+The trains testing now will not carry passengers until 2028, but their network will reshape where it makes sense to live and work.

 There is disruption in the meantime.
-Construction along avenues such as Caracas and Primero de Mayo brings detours and closures, so anyone settling in the affected corridors should budget extra time for daily trips.
+Work along avenues such as Caracas and Primero de Mayo brings detours and closures, so anyone settling nearby should budget extra time for daily trips.

 The design is a source of civic pride.
-The trains carry the Metro de Bogotá name in bold, their shape nods to the eagle on the city’s crest, and enlarged panoramic windows are meant to make the elevated ride something residents actually enjoy.
+The trains carry the Metro de Bogotá name in bold, and their shape nods to the eagle on the city’s crest.
+Enlarged panoramic windows are meant to make the elevated ride something residents enjoy.

 Getting here was a long haul.
-The first train travelled by ship from China, completed thousands of kilometres of trials there, and must now log thousands more in Bogotá before it is cleared to carry a single passenger.
+The first train travelled by ship from China and completed thousands of kilometres of trials there.
+It must now log thousands more in Bogotá before it can carry a single passenger.

 For expats weighing where to base themselves, the metro map is worth studying now.
 Property near future stations tends to gain value once a line opens, so today’s construction dust often marks tomorrow’s most convenient addresses.